 IMPORTANT ANNOUNCEMENT… Due to Hurricane Florence, FEMA has rescheduled the National Emergency Alert System Test.
-The new date is: October 3rd!
+The new date was: October 3rd!

 The Greater Green Valley Community Emergency Response Team (GGV CERT) is part of FEMA’s Citizens Corps.
 GGV CERT was formed in 2003 as a volunteer organization sponsored by the Green Valley Fire District.
 We currently have about 50 members, all of whom have completed 20-hours of training on how to organize for and respond to a disaster.
 We meet once a month at the GVFD Training Center for follow-up training.